-- B. No deductions shall be made from the wages or salaries of monthly-rated or continuously employed hourly-rated employees because of these General Holidays occurring during regular work periods. - C. When one of these General Holidays is observed on an employee's scheduled day off and such day is not worked by the employee, and if another mutually agreed to day off in lieu is not able to be designated within 30 days of the General Holiday, then the employee will receive pay for the General Holiday.
+- B. No deductions shall be made from the wages or salaries of monthly-rated or continuously employed hourly-rated employees because of these General Holidays occurring during regular work periods. - C. When one of these General Holidays is observed on an employee's scheduled day off and such day is not worked by the employee, and if another mutually agreed day off in lieu is not able to be designated within thirty (30) days prior to the General Holiday or within thirty (30) days following the General Holiday, the employee will receive pay for the General Holiday.
 Since the employee is already receiving their normal monthly salary, they would receive an additional straight time days' pay. - D. When any of the General Holidays listed above falls on a Saturday or Sunday, Management must declare by December 15th of the preceding year, either the preceding Friday or the following Monday as the day off in lieu of the holiday.
 Employees working shifts shall be paid at the double time rate for the actual holiday rather than the day declared in lieu thereof.
-When Christmas Day is observed on the Monday, Boxing Day will be observed on the following Tuesday. - E. Any additional holidays proclaimed by the Provincial and/or Federal Governments, and generally recognized by industry, will be recognized as paid holidays.

-Any additional holidays proclaimed by the Civic Governments, and generally recognized by industry, will be recognized as paid holidays if approved by the Company.

-- F. In the event that the Legislature removes Alberta Family Day as a General Holiday, it will be removed from the above list of General holidays. - G. Pay for holidays for Twelve-Hour Continuous Rotating Schedule Employees will be as follows:
+When Christmas Day is observed on the Monday, Boxing Day will be observed on the following Tuesday. - E. Any additional holidays proclaimed by the Provincial and/or Federal Governments, and generally recognized by industry, will be recognized as paid holidays. - Any additional holidays proclaimed by the Civic Governments, and generally recognized by industry, will be recognized as paid holidays if approved by the Company. - F. In the event that the Legislature removes Alberta Family Day as a General Holiday, it will be removed from the above list of General Holidays. - G. Pay for holidays for Twelve-Hour Continuous Rotating Schedule Employees will be as follows: (See Intents)

-(1) Employees who work a twelve (12) hour shift on a holiday will receive twelve (12) hours' pay at the double time rate in addition to regular pay.

-(2) Employees on a scheduled day off shall receive an additional twelve (12) hours' pay at single time rate.

-(3) Operators scheduled to work a shift will receive the holiday off, or the lieu day off if the holiday falls on a Saturday or Sunday.
-When one of these General holidays is observed on an employee's scheduled day off and such day is not worked by the employee, and if another mutually agreed to day off in lieu is not able to be designated within 30 days of the General holiday, then the employee will receive pay for the General holiday.
+- 1. Employees who work a twelve (12) hour shift on a holiday will receive twelve (12) hours' pay at the double time rate in addition to regular pay. - 2.
+Employees on a scheduled day off shall receive an additional twelve (12) hours' pay at single time rate. - 3.
+Operators scheduled to work a shift will receive the holiday off, or the lieu day off if the holiday falls on a Saturday or Sunday.
+When one of these General Holiday is observed on an employee's scheduled day off and such day is not worked by the employee, and if another mutually agreed day off in lieu is not able to be designated within thirty (30) days of the General Holiday, then the employee will receive pay for the General Holiday.
 Since the employee is already receiving their normal monthly salary, they would receive an additional straight time day's pay.

-H. Holidays commence at the starting time of the previous day's night shift.
+(See Intents) - H. Holidays commence at the starting time of the previous day's night shift.